-Vice-chancellors of three new universities of Nepal, i.e. the Mid-Western University (MWU), the Far-Western University (FWU) and the Agriculture and Forestry University (AFU) said they were facing various difficulties in running new programmes and conducting regular activities in their universities because of the property dispute with Tribhuvan University.
+Vice-chancellors of three new universities of Nepal, i.e. the Mid-West University (MWU), the Far-Western University (FWU) and the Agriculture and Forestry University (AFU) said they were facing various difficulties in running new programmes and conducting regular activities in their universities because of the property dispute with Tribhuvan University.

-As per the three acts that Parliament had endorsed on June 17, 2010 for the establishment of the new universities, Tribhuvan University is supposed to hand over Siddhanath Science Campus and Siddhanath Multiple Campus to the FWU and Surkhet Education Campus, Birendranagar Multiple Campus and Public Science Campus to the Mid-Western University (MWU).
+As per the three acts that Parliament had endorsed on June 17, 2010 for the establishment of the new universities, Tribhuvan University is supposed to hand over Siddhanath Science Campus and Siddhanath Multiple Campus to the FWU and Surkhet Education Campus, Birendranagar Multiple Campus and Public Science Campus to the Mid-West University (MWU).

 The Agriculture and Forest Act 2010 envisions converting the Institute of Agriculture and Animal Sciences, Agriculture Campus based in Rampur and Forestry Campus, Hetauda, to Agriculture and Forestry University (AFU)